Frederik Magle NewsBiographyPress PhotosDiscographyList of WorksConcertsBuy MusicFree Music DownloadsMusic ForumsSite Map & SearchContactDansk

 Other Works for Organ

-(Click on the links for more information and free MP3 download):
+(Click on the links for more information and free recordings):

-• Symphony for Organ No. 2 »Let there be Light«
+• Organ Concerto »The Infinite Second« & Symphony for Organ No. 2 »Let there be Light« (MP3 downloads)

-Though Frederik Magle put a lot of emphasis on composing and improvising, as a concert organist he has a broad repertoire ranging from J.S.Bach to contemporary composers, but with focus on romantic and modern music.
+Though, naturally, Frederik Magle's own compositions (and improvisations) take a central part in many of his concerts, as a concert organist he has a broad repertoire ranging from J.S.Bach to contemporary composers, with special focus on romantic and modern music.
 Besides his own music, here is an excerpt of the repertoire:

 - J.S.Bach: Various works